schors/webber/in/plugins/template_mako.md

 	${self.contents()}

-Now you can create a new template file, e.g. "`history.tmpl`" that inherits from "`default.tmpl`" and add's a list of recently changed
+Now you can create a new template file, e.g. "`history.tmpl`" that inherits from "`default.tmpl`" and adds a list of recently changed
 files:

 	<%inherit file="default.tmpl"/>